ansys/pyensight/doc/source/class_documentation.rst

 Autosummary Directive
 ~~~~~~~~~~~~~~~~~~~~~
-We use a custom class template (included in ``_template`` to
+We use a custom    ansys.pyensight.ensight_api.template (included in ``_template`` to
-automatically generate class and method documentation.
+automatically generate    ansys.pyensight.ensight_api.and method documentation.

 .. autosummary::
    :toctree: _autosummary/